walmartlabs/zECS/Installation.md

 ### Security ###
 The default CICS userid will need access to run each instance of the transaction ID.
 It is recommended a block of transactions be reserved for the service.
-The supplied definitions assume ZECS transaction will begin with "ZC" giving a range of ZC00 to ZCZZ.
+The supplied definitions assume the ZECS transactions will begin with "ZC" giving a range of ZC00 to ZCZZ.

 For those implementations using https and a TCPIPService definition with the AUTHENTICATE parameter set to BASIC, the authenticated userid will also need access to the transaction.

-Administrators should have access to transaction ZPLT to define the named counter prior to the first execution.
+Administrators should have access to transaction ZPLT to start the expiration process.

 ### Network Considerations ###
 The strategy used by this implementation uses a cluster of application owner regions (AORs).
 No webservice owning